AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 >[!NOTE]
 >
->The upgrade steps described in this section are an example of generic upgrade steps that organizations could use to successfully upgrade from Adobe Analytics to Customer Journey Analytics.
+>The upgrade steps described in this section are an example of generic upgrade steps that any organization could use to successfully upgrade from Adobe Analytics to Customer Journey Analytics.
 >
->However, because the recommended upgrade steps can differ for each organization, Adobe recommends that you follow the dynamically generated upgrade steps specific to your organization.
+>However, because the ideal upgrade steps can differ for each organization, Adobe recommends that you follow the dynamically generated upgrade steps specific to your organization.
 You can generate these steps by completing the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).

 Following is an example of generic upgrade steps that would result in a successful upgrade for most organizations.

-When used together, the Experience Platform Web SDK and the Analytics source connector provide a reliable path for upgrading from Adobe Analytics to Customer Journey Analytics.
-The main reason to include the Analytics source connector as part of the upgrade is to provide a more seamless transition.
+When used together, the Experience Platform Web SDK and the Analytics source connector provide a reliable path for upgrading from Adobe Analytics to Customer Journey Analytics: The Experience Platform Web SDK is the preferred data collection method for Customer Journey Analytics, and the Analytics source connector makes the transition to Customer Journey Analytics more seamless by providing historical data and side-by-side data comparison.

 After fully transitioning to Customer Journey Analytics, the Analytics source connector can be turned off and the Experience Platform Web SDK can be used exclusively.

 1. **Implement the Experience Platform Web SDK**